rpellerin/rpellerin.github.io/content/build-a-security-camera-with-a-raspberry-pi.md

 - *Must be resiliant to power outage, and auto-restart.
 Must also handle cases when network is not available*

     > Auto start was addressed a few lines above.
 However, how to wait for network to be up?
-[TODO](https://www.raspberrypi.org/forums/viewtopic.php?t=187225)
+[TODO](https://www.raspberrypi.org/forums/viewtopic.php?t=187225) and [TODO](https://www.raspberrypi.org/forums/viewtopic.php?p=1054207#p1054207).

 - *Must notify me when being purposedly shut down*